ekuo651/NBA-WinLoss-Predictor/README.md

 Since we needed to calculate box scores based on games in common between players, we encoded the `game_id` onto the box scores dataset using a combination of `date`, `team` and `Location`.
 Due to the fact that games are often started at night one day and stretch into the next day, the dates across the schedule dataset and box score dataset were not consistent.

 To perform a match, we had to define a second date 1 day after the game start date and perform 2 joins of the data.
 We also split the box score data into 2 data sets to by `HOME` or `AWAY` games.
 Then we performed two joins on each subset, and used the both teams to filter out the nulls and get the resulting correct `game_id` for each set of box scores.
 Afterwards, the 2 subsets were reconcatenated.
-Code can be found in `Data Transformation/encode_box_scores.ipynb`.
+Code can be found in [Data Transformation/encode_box_scores.ipynb](https://github.com/ekuo651/Project-3/blob/master/Data%20Transformation/encode_box_scores.ipynb) notebook.

 **Identifying Players by Slugs**